techhanh/JavaScript-Code-Challenges/README.md

-09132022B - if else statement, returns boolean, use && to find two values 09182022A.python - python code challenge, return winner a rock paper scissor game, nested if else statements 09182022B.python - various practice challenges in string concatenation and interpolation, has answer keys
+09132022B - if else statement, returns boolean, use && to find two values 09182022A.python - python code challenge, return winner a rock paper scissor game, nested if else statements 09182022B.python - various practice challenges in string concatenation and interpolation, has answer keys 09192022A.python - various practice challenges in loops in python, has answer keys